abonzini/ODLBoardGame/CardResources/CardData/readme.md

 These can be used in subsequent effects like "search units" or "summon units".

     Parameters:
     - ```EffectLocation``` what location to add.
-Keep in mind some absolute locations (such as "Forest" or "Play Target") will add a single location, but locations relative to entities such as "Current Tile" will add one for each entity in the Reference Entities list.
+Keep in mind some absolute locations (such as "Forest" or "Play Target") will add a single location, but locations relative to entities such as "Current Tile" will add one for each entity in the Reference Entities list

 - ```SUMMON_UNIT``` Summons a unit in place(s) defined by the Location References.
 Multiple units may be summoned if there's multiple references.